On this page, you will find information pertaining to the Housing Choice Voucher Program, including the following:

 - Primary heating cannot be provided by free-standing gas floor heaters or electric space heaters.

-- Buildings have properly marked fire exists that meet building codes.
+- Buildings have properly marked fire exists that meet building codes (multi-family).

-- All pilot lights on gas stoves are in proper working order.
+- All burners or elements on stoves are in proper working order.

-- Proof that all gas appliances have been serviced by a licensed technician within twelve (12) months of the last inspection (Gas Certificate provided to
+- Proof that all gas appliances have been inspected by a licensed technician (gas certification) within the last twelve (12) months may be requested at the inspector's discretion.

 ✔ Dwelling Unit